donnatchris/miniRT-42/README.md

 - libft/ directory with the libft (+ get_next_line and ft_printf)
 - scenes/ directory with scenes to be used as argument for the program
 	- invalid_scenes/ directory with invalid scene files
+	- mandatory_scenes/ directory with valid scene files for the mandatory executable
-	- valid_scenes/ directory with valid scene files
+	- bonus_scenes/ directory with valid scene files for the bonus executable
-- src/ directory containing the main files of the project
+- mandatory/ directory containing the mandatory part of the project
-- utils/ directory for secondary files
+- bonus/ directory for bonus part
-Makefile (with rules: make bonus clean fclean re) readme.md for explanations and main commands of the project
+- Makefile (with rules: make bonus clean fclean re)
+- readme.md for explanations and main commands of the project

 ## PROJECT OVERVIEW (of the mandatory part):